 On March 12th the unthinkable happened: The Metropolitan Opera closed its doors as New York buckled down for its extended battle with Covid 19.
 It was clear even in these early days of quarantine that we were entering trying times for the performing arts, inextricably dependent on the ability of performers and their audience to gather both in rehearsal and performance.

 On March 16th Rachelle Jonck and Derrick Goff launched an online practice diary to provide community and inspiration for the singers we regularly work with in New York.
-It was designed to provide singers virtually with what ballet barre class delivers to dancers: a systematic exploration and practice of the basics of bel canto technique according to the well-known lesson book of Nicola Vaccai – the Vaccai Project was born!
+It was designed to provide singers virtually with what ballet barre class delivers to dancers: a systematic exploration and practice of the basics of bel canto technique according to the well-known lesson book of Nicola Vaccai – The Vaccai Project was born!

 The beauty of the program lies in its inclusivity, an expansion of the richness of the New York opera community available to artists all over the world, breaking the often prohibitive barriers of distance, cost, time, and audition-only programs.
 Vaccai Summer Session involved singers, teachers, coaches and conductors from the UK and mainland Europe in addition to Southern Africa, Asia, Australia, and the Americas.
 Shared practice videos and interactive Zoom seminars have connected this international community to us and our team of mentors, as well as to celebrated guests including Will Crutchfield (history and influence of the microphone on acoustic singing) and Daniel Lerner (psychology of performance and positivity).

+As our members return to performing around the world, BCBC is hitting the road to meet and work with members in person.
+Our hybrid performance projects allow members to get on stage or participate via recordings.
 Bel Canto Boot Camp is here for the long haul!
 Our roots lie deep in the bel canto tradition and we are looking forward to seeing the fruits of this project for many years to come as our community reaches stages and schools around the world.

 Rachelle is a proud African currently living in New York City – a city she embraced with open arms when she first visited in 1998.
 She loves the energy of her current home, but her life philosophy is very much centered in the African spirit of ubuntu.
 Derrick is an American who loved Africa and her people, the generosity of welcome, and the importance of community from the first he set foot on it.